Table of Contents

-An undergraduate who has withdrawn, or is ineligible to register for other reasons, no longer has student status and may not use Institute services, as described on the Student Support Services (S3) website and in the MIT Undergraduate Withdrawal and Readmission Guide.
+An undergraduate who has withdrawn, or is ineligible to register for other reasons, no longer has student status and may not use Institute services, as described below:

 As the Faculty Rules and Regulations state (section 1.73.5), "the Committee on Academic Performance (CAP) shall act with power on applications for readmission at the undergraduate level after a voluntary, medical, or required withdrawal."
 The deans in Student Support Services coordinate many facets of the readmission process on behalf of the CAP.
 Students who have been away from MIT for the requisite amount of time on a voluntary, medical, or academic required withdrawal are eligible to apply for readmission.
 The readmission process has been designed to verify that students are ready to return successfully to MIT.
 Please visit the Student Support Services (S3) website for more information about readmission.